razee/debfix/README.md

 $ python copy_dotfiles.py   # to copy dot-files to your $HOME,   and
 $ sudo python debfix.py     # to run the interactive tweaking script
 ```
+It's best to run in a virtual terminal (Ctrl+Alt+Fn) with a display manager
+screen 'hanging' on Ctrl+Alt+F7 instead of in a
+single-user (root) session as there are more services ensuring everything goes
+smoothly.
 Please **let me know** if you experience any issues!